The dark red sumac spice is a common flavoring used in a lot of Middle Eastern countries.

 It fights germs, and fungal infections, and can help with menstrual disorders, and cramps.

 The thing that is most commonly used as a substitute for this flavor is probably lemon juice.

 A better option I have found is actually lemon zest with a little yuzu salt.

-Where to Buy Sumac
+Where To Buy Sumac

-Cooking with Sumac
+Cooking With Sumac

 Use this spice as a way to enhance the sourness of a dish.

 Add it to salads, or fish dishes, it is a very versatile spice, and perfect for creative uses.